CHILD SAFETY

 -

-Deters Non-Swimmers: Prevents individuals without adequate swimming skills from entering the pool area unnoticed.
+Deters Non-Swimmers: Barriers prevent individuals without adequate swimming skills from entering the pool area unnoticed.

 Suggested Resources: